priyatiru/siStars-project-1/README.md

+# PROJECT NAME
-# siStars School Portal - ## Four walls of internet and tomorrow inside
+## siStars School Portal
+### -Four walls of internet and tomorrow inside

+## PROJECT DESCRIPTION
+siStar is an online portal where every student can attend the school with the leisure of staying at home.

+# Code description
 mydb.db has the structure of our database.
 It includes:
 - a Course table having details of the courses offered (listed 4 courses)
 - Vidoes table for each course offered